robert-oleynik/AI4SE-Mutation-Testing/README.md

 2. Reusing parts of the existing implementation and prompting the LLM to rewrite parts of it:

-	- The `prefix` generator, will provide the same context as the `full_body` generator.
-	  But unlike this generator, `prefix` will arbitrary cut off the tokens inside the source function and prompt the LLM with this result.
+	- The `prefix` generator will arbitrarily cut off the source function after a random token and prompt the LLM with this result.
-	- The `infilling` generator, will work similar using the same context.
-But instead of cutting of tokens it relies on TreeSitter to sample expression statements of the source function and prompt the LLM to regenerate this.
+	- The `infilling` generator will work similarly using the same context.
+But instead of cutting of tokens, it relies on TreeSitter to sample expressions or statements of the source function and prompt the LLM to regenerate them.

 #### Generator Configs